flexatone/present-df-typing/doc/dft/slides.md

 <Transform :scale="1.25">
 <v-clicks depth="2">

+- Shape
-- Shape is placeholder for a future shape definition
+    - A placeholder for a future shape definition
     - Might use `tp.Literal[4]` for 1D specfication
     - Might use `tuple[tp.Literal[4], tp.Literal[12]]` for 2D specification
-    - Shape is often a run-time concern
+    - Shape is often a runtime concern
-- `dtype` is itself generic
+- `dtype`
-    - A NumPy "generic" is the argument
+    - A generic that takes a NumPy "generic" as the argument
+    - Might use `np.dtype[np.uint8]` for a narrowly specified integer
     - Might use `np.dytpe[np.integer[tp.Any]]` for any integer type
-    - Might use `np.dtype[np.uint8]` for a narrowly specified integer

 </v-clicks>
 </Transform>